Chris Candido Memorial Tag Team Tournament: Tournament

 The final round occurred on the September 9 episode of Impact!, with Sabin and Shocker versus Shelley and Waltman.
 This contest lasted 7 minutes and 20 seconds.
-Sabin and Shelley started off the match, with Shelley dominating Sabin with mat submission holds.
+Sabin and Shelley started the match, with Shelley dominating Sabin with mat submission holds.
 The wrestling left the ring as Waltman performed a somersault splash to the ringside area onto Shocker and Sabin.
-Later, Sabin ascended to the top-rope to perform a dropkick onto Shelley, to only have Shelley dodge out of the way, resulting in Sabin hitting his partner Shocker instead.
-After checking on Shocker, Sabin turned around and was met with a kick to the jaw from Shelley.
+Later, Sabin ascended to the top rope to perform a dropkick on Shelley, only to have Shelley dodge out of the way, resulting in Sabin hitting his partner Shocker instead.
+After checking on Shocker, Sabin turned around and was met with Shelley's kick to the jaw.
 Sabin left the ring after this due to a legitimate injury.
-With Shocker left and the referee attending to other matters, Waltman hit Shocker in the groin and followed by performing his X-Factor maneuver to gain the pinfall victory and to win the tournament.
+With Shocker left and the referee attending to other matters, Waltman hit Shocker in the groin and followed by performing his X-Factor maneuver to gain the pinfall victory and win the tournament.

-With Shelley and Waltman's victory, they became the first winners of the expected annual tournament.
+Shelley and Waltman's victory made them the first winners of the expected annual tournament.
 They also gained entry into the Four Way Elimination Tag Team match for the NWA World Tag Team Championship scheduled for Unbreakable.